5 Wine Flaws That Can Actually Be Very Good

 Volatile Acidity

 Volatile acidity, or VA, comes from the acids in wine that occur in the form of gas, rather than liquid.
 This makes VA perceivable by smell.
-This can result from excess exposure to oxygen during the winemaking process, enabled by a type of bacteria called acetobacter.
+This can result from excessive exposure to oxygen during the winemaking process, facilitated by a type of bacteria called Acetobacter.

 The most common acid in wine is acetic acid, otherwise known as vinegar.